codeOfTsushima/c-basics/README.md

 - studentInfo.c : Student information system
 - hangmanFooty.c : Hangman game
 - logicalOrCheck.c : checks the logic of OR operator
+- reverseAString.c : reversing a string using strrev
+- structureForStudentList.c : Create a student list using struct

 ## How to Run
 1. Make sure you have GCC installed.